 Obesity surgery is a medical option that can help you to lose weight if you have not had any success with changing your diet and increasing your physical activity level.
 As part of a medical program, obesity or weight-loss surgery helps you to lose the excess weight and reduce your risk of other medical conditions that are associated with being too heavy, such as type 2 diabetes and heart disease.
-There are several different types of obesity surgery options, depending on how much weight you need to lose and what your surgeon recommends for your particular situation.
+There are several different types of obesity surgery options, depending on:

 How Obesity Surgery Contributes to Weight Loss

 There are two main ways in which obesity surgery options can help you to lose weight.
 The first way is that the surgery physically limits how much food or beverage your stomach can hold.
 This in turn limits the number of calories that you can take in during a meal or a snack.
 All of the obesity surgeries include restriction.

 Malabsorption is the second way that obesity surgeries contribute to weight loss.
 Some of the surgeries shorten or bypass part of your small intestine, which causes your body to absorb less of the calories and nutrients from the food that you eat.
 Part of the preparation and follow-up for obesity surgery includes nutritional counseling and physical fitness.
 These two activities also contribute to weight loss and maintaining your goal weight once you reach it.